syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium-UWP.md

 ### Add definitions of the external methods

-In the class, define the external methods for the necessary operations such as initializing the PDFium library, rendering the PDF pages, obtaining the page size, and more.
+In the class, define the external methods for the necessary operations, such as initializing the PDFium library, rendering the PDF pages, obtaining the page size, and more.
 The pdfium.dll library provides implementations for these external methods.

 Each external method definition must be preceded by the DllImport attribute.